-Tarl Cabot and the slave came to the abandoned forest camp without incident.

-He inspected the camp and found it much as it had been, when he had come here last, through the snows of the arranged winter.

-He did not close the gate.
+He sat nearby, not sleeping, considering the forest.
+Chapter, the Seventy-Sixth: THE FOREST CAMP Tarl Cabot and the slave came to the abandoned forest camp without incident.
+He inspected the camp and found it much as it had been, when he had come here last, through the snows He did not close the gate.